Lemon Basil Chicken is so quick and easy and makes everything better!

 - Turn chicken over, cover, and reduce heat to medium.
 Cook for approximately 5-7 more minutes (depending on thickness of chicken), or until chicken is cooked through.
 Remove to a cutting board and let rest 5 minutes before slicing.

-LEMON HERB CHICKEN GRILLING DIRECTIONS
+LEMON BASIL CHICKEN GRILLING DIRECTIONS

 - If your marinated chicken has been refrigerated, let sit at room temperature for 15-30 minutes (time permitting).

 - Meanwhile, grease and preheat the grill to medium heat, 375-450°F.

 - Grill chicken undisturbed for 5-7 minutes per side, or until chicken is cooked through.
 (An inserted thermometer should read 165 degrees F.) The cooking time will vary depending on the thickness of your chicken.